 To address the risks posed by asbestos in schools, the US Congress passed the Asbestos Hazard Emergency Response Act (AHERA) in 1986.
 This law mandates that local educational agencies:

-In Colorado, the Environmental Protection Agency (EPA) oversees the enforcement of these regulations, ensuring that schools comply with AHERA’s requirements to protect public health and safety.
+The Environmental Protection Agency (EPA) oversees the enforcement of these regulations, ensuring that schools comply with AHERA’s requirements to protect public health and safety.

 Here’s the EPA’s AHERA Checklist for those designated with this responsibility.